Pattern hh_hl_structure

 HH/HL Trend Structure

 Detects trend structure shifts using swing highs and lows.
-Bullish: last two swing highs form a Higher High (exceeding z-score tolerance), then price pulls back to form a Higher Low above the previous swing low, confirmed after 5 bars.
+Bullish: last two swing highs form a Higher High (exceeding z-score tolerance), then price pulls back to form a Higher Low above the previous swing low, confirmed when the pullback low holds for the confirmation window (default 1 bar).
 Bearish is the mirror (Lower Low + Lower High).
 Z-score tolerance adapts to each stock's volatility — tighter for low-vol, looser for high-vol stocks.

 Signal family